Essays & Articles

 collected seed farm

 we received this nice email last week...
 Dear fellow food grower, I am a young farmer in Upstate NY.
-You gave me your card at a food conference last summer.
-I live on 110 acres just south of Albany with 2 of my friends and we run a small CSA in our area.
-Last year, […]
+You gave me your card at a food conference last summer. […]

 Posted: February 6 2010